sadanw/sudoku/common/README.md

 ```
 	./sudoku create
 	./sudoku solve
+	./sudoku better
 ```
 # Exit status:
 ```
         0 - no error
-	1 - incorrect number of arguments give
+        1 - incorrect number of arguments given
+        2 - create module was unable to generate table
-	2 - board given by user did not have a valid solution
+        3 - board given by user did not have a valid solution or was an invalid
+	    table in solve module
+        4 - board given by user was not solvable or was an invalid table in
+	    bettersolve
-	3 - user entered a command line argument that was not create or solve
+        5 - user entered a command line argument that was not create, solve, or
+	    better
 ```
 # Assumptions:
 ```